hgiasac/ddn-http-onesignal-fifo/README.md

         strategy: merge
 ```

 Add a JSON path file [patch-after.json](./app/connector/myhttp/patch-after.json) to configure servers and credentials for OneSignal apps.
-Each server element is configured with different App ID and App Key token.
+Each server element is configured with a different App ID and App Key token.

 ```json
 {